Halictus ligatus: Pollen transport

 The amount of provisions that can be carried per foraging trip varies widely across different bee species.
 H. ligatus, for instance, participates in dry external pollen transport as opposed to internal transported or agglutinated external transport.
 This type of pollen transport allows for more rapid pollen loading than the agglutination as it omits the step of nectar addition.

 Environmental influences

-Weather pattern differences from year to year and other environmental factors effect the ways in which H. ligatus develop.
+Weather pattern differences from year to year and other environmental factors affect the ways in which H. ligatus develop.
 Changes in weather patterns can result in significant body size variation in all castes of the colony.
 H. ligatus are ectothermic organisms meaning that both food availability and temperature have significant effects on development and body size.
 At higher temperatures, ectothermic insects develop faster causing them to move from one larval stage to the next at a faster pace and then spend less time feeding as juveniles.
 Due to this, those insects will be smaller when they enter their adult stage compared to those who had more time eat as juveniles.